How to Conduct a Two-Way ANOVA in R?

 #Signif. codes: 0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-1. Independence – the observations in each group need to be independent of each other.
-Since we used a randomized design, this assumption should be met so we don’t need to worry too much about this.
+• 1.
+Independence: The observations in each group must be independent of one another.
+Since we used a **randomized experimental design**, participants’ scores are unrelated, and this assumption is met by design.

-2. Normality – the dependent variable should be approximately normally distributed for each combination of the groups of the two factors.
+• 2.
+Normality: The dependent variable (weight loss) should be approximately **normally distributed** within each combination of the two factors.
+This is typically assessed by examining the distribution of the **model residuals**.

 #define model residuals